luckypoem/moesocks/README.md

 ## Enable TFO in MoeSocks

-TFO can be turned on by adding a `"fastOpen":true` field in `config.json` or specifying a `--fast-open` flag in the command line arguments.
+TFO can be turned on by adding a `"fastOpen":true` field in `config.json` or adding a `--fast-open` argument in the command line.

 ## Verify